-City leaders believe it important that we act as good stewards for the environment.
+City leaders believe it important that we act as good stewards of the environment.
 In line with this sentiment are several initiatives being carried out by the City and our residents.
-One action we are taking is to protect pollinating insects through the Mayors’ Monarch Pledge and efforts by utilities staff to prevent the destruction of honey bees.
+One action we are taking is to protect pollinating insects through the Mayors’ Monarch Pledge and efforts by utility environmental staff to prevent the destruction of honey bees.